-The Cheese Shed's Guide To The Perfect Cheeseboard
+A Cheese Shed Guide To The Perfect Cheeseboard

-The world of cheese can be bewildering if you're not used to it.
-All those different types and styles, and lots of unfamiliar names.
+Having said that, the world of cheese can be bewildering if you're not used to it.
+All those different types and styles - and lots of unfamiliar names.
 Trying to create a cheeseboard can be very confusing!
 So given that the season of parties, gatherings, picnics and - of course - weddings, is here, we probably ought to try to help.
 With that in mind, therefore, here's our Four Point Plan for creating a wonderful cheese selection:

 First of all, you need to work out how much cheese you might need.
 Use our trusty rule-of-thumb and allow 100g per person at the event.
 That means 50 people need 5kg, 75 people need 7.5 kg, and so on.